Yunxiang-Li/Unity3D_Solar-System-Simulation/README.md

 4.You may need a little bit more time to wait for downloading some additional resource.

+**You can use mouse to left click on each planet, then the view will be changed as the clicked planet is always in the center of the view.
+You can change view both by left clicking each planet directly or just clicking each on the map in the left bottom corner.**

 ## Structure

 The whole project in Unity contains two main folders, **Assets** folder and **Package** folder.<br>